 The duration of the project implementation is ruled in the "Call announcement".
 Applicants shall indicate the start and end date in the AF, taking into account the necessary time for the assessment process and contracting procedures.
-The starting date indicated in the Application Form of approved operations could be modified in agreement with the beneficiary before the signature of the Subsidy Contract if deemed necessary by the Managing Authority.
-The preparatory phase for the elaboration of the project proposal and the time needed for project administrative and financial closure shall be separately considered, i.e. added to the implementation period.
+The starting date indicated in the Application Form of approved operations cannot be prior to the deadline of the concerned Call for Proposals and could be modified in agreement with the beneficiary before the signature of the Subsidy Contract if deemed necessary by the Managing Authority.
+The time needed for project administrative and financial closure (max 6 months) shall be separately considered, i.e. added to the implementation period.